Dog Heart Health Supplements

 Safety First: Who Should Be Cautious with Added Support

 Safety deserves more attention than it usually gets.
-Some supplements are benign for most dogs; others can be risky in dogs with kidney disease, bleeding tendencies, endocrine conditions, or those taking multiple medications.
-The safety of supplements for canine heart health varies, and careful consideration is warranted before use.
+Some supplements are harmless for most dogs; others are risky in dogs with kidney disease, bleeding tendencies, endocrine conditions, or those on multiple medications.
+“Natural” doesn’t guarantee safe—interactions and tolerability can be unpredictable.

 Timing and Life Stage: Proactive Support Versus Targeted Needs